Trapping and altering stray and feral cats is one of the kindest things you can do to improve their lives and end the cycle of overpopulation.

 BSNP offers live traps for rent to assist in the trapping of feral/stray cats in your neighborhood.
-Traps rented from BSNP are to be used for Trap, Neuter, Return only.
-Trap, Neuter, Return is a humane and effective way to control the feral cat population.
+Traps rented from BSNP are to be used for Trap, Neuter, Return only and may be kept for two weeks.
 Feral cats are trapped, brought to BSNP for surgery and vaccination, kept overnight in a carrier or trap and re-released in the same location the following day.
 Please inquire with our staff, or go to www.alleycat.org for more information about outdoor cats and the practice of Trap, Neuter, Return.
 Thank you for making an effort to help cats in our community!

 If you are having problems with unwanted feral cats that have already been spayed and neutered in your yard, please go to www.alleycat.org for tips and tricks to keep cats out of your yard.

 - The first step is to get the cats used to being fed at the same place and same time of day.
 Early morning or at dusk are the best times for trapping, but the cats will learn to come at whatever meal time you set for them.
 Consistency is important.

 - If someone else is feeding the cats, speak to them and let them know what your plans are so that they can withhold food at the appropriate times and assist you in catching cats in a timely manner.

 - Plan to set the traps and catch the cats on the day before you plan on bringing them to BSNP.
 This would need to be on Tues, Wed, or Thurs. evenings.
 If the cats have been consistently eating in the traps each day, it is not necessary to withhold food; just use the regular food at the regular time.
 Never leave a cat in a trap for more than 12 hours.